aliabintsaleh/Online_Retail/README.md

 UnitPrice: Unit price.
 Numeric.
 Product price per unit in sterling (Â£).
 CustomerID: Customer number.
 Nominal.
 A 5-digit integral number uniquely assigned to each customer.
 Country: Country name.
 Nominal.
 The name of the country where a customer resides.

+Data cleaning and preparation  for analysis :
+Checking if there is missing data
+1.there is a missing values in description column and Customer Id
+2. Since the missing values in the description are less than 5%, so I dropped them 3.the missing values in the Customer id are 25% but because there is no other column that can identify the customer , so I dropped them.
+4-Quantity column is numeric ,so I  checked if there is  outlier values and dropped them 5-delet the records with  0.00 values in unit price column 6-checking the inconsistency in Country, description column 7-add profit, hour, day and month column